 Students may customize their electives in the Ph.D. program, selecting from a wide range of options to expand their horizons and meet a broad range of future professional opportunities.
 If students declare one of the Specializations, their academic requirements will be specific to that focus area.
 Please see the Requirements under each Specialization for details.
 The Ph.D. program in Psychology provides flexibility in individual approaches to program planning and the study of Psychology along with a range of opportunities to broaden and deepen knowledge, interests, and areas of academic and professional development.
 The program provides the opportunity to build upon the foundation provided by an M.A. degree, from one of Saybrook's degree programs or elsewhere.
 Students follow their program plan and select general elective courses from a wide range of options, developing further areas of knowledge, skill, and expertise to expand the scope of future opportunities and endeavors in professional life.
+Requirement courses are integral in the successful understanding and conceptualization of the program; no more than one substitution can be made in program plans.
 This program is not a clinical psychology program, nor is it designed to prepare students for future professional licensure.
 Students interested in a clinical psychology program should consider admission to the HCP Clinical Psychology degree program.